Mbell42/17_Workout-Tracker/README.md

 ## Progress

+### 2020.05.02_1850

-2020.05.02_1850 - Initial Commit.
+Initial Commit.
 I have created the github repository for the project, and then cloned it to my local repo.
 I then imported front-end starting point provided.
 I then added the following directories__'models', 'routes'.
 I then added the following '.js' files__'server', 'routes_api', 'routes_html', 'schema_workout', and 'model_workout'.
 I then ran 'npm install' in 'develop' directory and created 'package-lock.json'.
 Finally, I added initial comments to each '.js' file to plan out sections of code.

+### 2020.03.26_2140

+Completed initial setup of 'server.js' file, and began setting up Schema in 'schema_workout.js' file.
+I then corrected initial progress timestamp in 'readme.md' file.